 It is conveniently close to the most impressive landmarks in Ptown and just steps away from the ocean.

 The seasonal bar, outdoor patios, and award-winning hospitality make the Pilgrim House a must-stay.

 High Head Beach

 Just south of Provincetown is a little town called North Truro; High Head Beach is right on the border between the two, a short 10-minute drive from downtown Ptown.

-High Head is secluded and far away from the tourist crowds, making it the P-town beach locals love.
+High Head is secluded and far away from the tourist crowds, making it a beloved locals’ beach.

 The access point for High Head is a bit of a challenge, but it’s not too tough to navigate off of Route 6.

 Turn off Route 6 at High Head Rd, and you’ll eventually come to one fork after another; turn left at both.

 Once you park along the trail, hike the rest of the way to the beach, climbing over dunes and over some rocky terrain.